-Guelph Museums respectfully acknowledges the ancestral homelands of the Attawandaron (Neutral), Anishinaabe, Haudenosaunee, and Metis Peoples, and recognizes that we are situated on Treaty 3 territory, the traditional territory of Mississaugas of the Credit First Nation.
-This territory is part of the Dish with One Spoon Covenant, an agreement between the Haudenosaunee Confederacy and the Anishnaabe Peoples to peaceably share resources and welcome in newcomers as they entered Turtle Island.
+Guelph Museums respectfully acknowledges the ancestral homelands of the Attawandaron (Neutral), Anishinaabek, Haudenosaunee, and Métis Peoples, and recognizes that we are situated on Treaty 3 territory, the traditional territory of Mississaugas of the Credit First Nation.

 Why Are Land Acknowledgements Important?

-To recognize the land is to pay homage to the Original Keepers of the territory we reside on and to acknowledge that the land is an extension of the Indigenous identity.
+To recognize the land is respect the Original Peoples of the territory we reside on and to acknowledge that the land is an extension of the Indigenous identity.
 We must remember the broken treaties of the past and the ways in which colonialism harmfully persists today.
 Awareness is a collective responsibility and we all must take part in the justice, truth and reconciliation process.

 Beyond Land Acknowledgement